RaphaelJ/friday/README.md

 PSD.

 The library currently support four color-spaces: RGB, RGBA, HSV and gray-scale images.
-Images can be converted between these color-paces.
+Images can be converted between these color-spaces.

 At this moment, the following features and algorithms have been implemented: